 OverviewCreative Conservation will engage students with a range of ways of thinking critically about conservation issues and their communication whilst developing their own creative practice and skills portfolio.
 The approach will seek to take a truly interdisciplinary approach, exploring these issues form a range of disciplinary perspectives and seeking syntheses and new imaginings in addressing them.
-Topics of focus will be chosen from amongst:
+Topics of focus may include:

 This module appears in:

 Lectures and seminars totalling 30 contact hours

 BSc Anthropology; BA Environmental Studies; BSc Wildlife Conservation; BSc Human Ecology

 Method of assessment

 There is no single text book designated for this module, and students will be given references to specific articles/chapters in books etc. as we move through the module.
 Readings will be given primarily to inform the seminar and practical/workshop discussions (some to help in thinking about the practical aspects and the written assessments).
 These will be relatively few in number, so students will be expected to have read and digested them thoroughly.
 A separate list of useful references will be uploaded to Moodle and regularly updated, and students are encouraged to share references with each other.
 These references should also include websites and other online materials.